Willgerodt rearrangement: Willgerodt–Kindler reaction

 A possible reaction mechanism for the Kindler variation is depicted below:

+Proposed mechanism for the Willgerodt-Kindler Reaction.

-The first stage of the reaction is basic imine formation by the ketone group and the amine group of morpholine to give an enamine.
-This reacts as a nucleophile with electrophilic sulfur, similar to an Stork enamine alkylation reaction.
-The actual rearrangement reaction takes place when the amine group attacks the thiocarbonyl in a nucleophilic addition temporarily forming an aziridine and the thioacetamide by tautomerization.
+The first stage of the reaction is basic imine formation by the ketone group and the amine group of morpholine to give an enamine(1).
+This reacts as a nucleophile with electrophilic sulfur, similar to an Stork enamine alkylation reaction (2).
+The actual rearrangement reaction takes place when the amine group attacks the thiocarbonyl in a nucleophilic addition temporarily forming an aziridine (3) and the thioacetamide by tautomerization (4).
+This is hydrolysed to give the product amide (5).